Toretsk: Russian invasion of Ukraine

 Following the Russian invasion of Ukraine that began in February 2022, Russian forces advanced through Donetsk Oblast towards the city.
 Half of the pre-war population of 32,000 had fled the city by April 2022, and those that remained were impoverished and lacking in basic resources.
 Numerous civilians were killed as a result of Russian strikes.
 Toretsk civil-military administration head Vasyl Chynchyk announced in July 2023 that open-air markets in the city would be closed due to the extreme danger from Russian attacks.
 The administration continued slowly evacuating people westward.
 There had been no water or gas supply in a year and a half as of July 2023.

 In June 2024, Toretsk came under increased Russian pressure, as part of a renewed campaign to capture the city and its surrounding villages.
-By October, Russia fully or almost completely controled Toretsk's eastern outskirt settlements of Pivnichne, Zalizne, Druzhba, and Pivdenne, while also advancing into the center of Toretsk.
+By October, Russia fully or almost completely controlled Toretsk's eastern outskirt settlements of Pivnichne, Zalizne, Druzhba, and Pivdenne, while also advancing into the center of Toretsk.
 By that time, Ukrainian military officials estimated the city population to have decreased to around 1,150.
 By January 2025, Russian forces controlled the urban area of Toretsk, with fighting ongoing around the city and its northern outskirts.
 Ukrainian forces indirectly admitted that most of the city was no longer controlled by Ukraine.
 On 7 February, Russia claimed that the city had been fully captured by its forces, although this was denied by Ukraine.
 The city was confirmed to have been captured by Russia in early August 2025.